 He then embarked on a career in teaching, and taught art, design and technology at secondary school level.
 He also taught IT at adult night school classes and Btec art and design.

 In 2010 he returned to his ‘roots’, drawing and painting.
 He now does this full time, from his studio in Graianrhyd, Denbighshire, which he fits in around ‘doing the garden’, ‘doing the house’ and doing all sorts of other jobs his wife arranges for him!
-He admits to being influenced by the ‘pop art movement’ of the 1960′s and likes to introduce a ‘dramatic’ element into his work, which can be seen in some of his large scale paintings of eg. “Bob Marley”, and “Ireland & Wales”.
+He admits to being influenced by movie poster art, the ‘pop art movement’ of the 1960′s and likes to introduce a ‘dramatic’ element into his work, which can be seen in some of his large scale paintings.

-Ray accepts commissions for work at very reasonable prices, for more information see website.
+Ray accepts commissions for work at very reasonable prices, for more information please phone or email.